h3js/rendu/README.md

 ### `renderToResponse(htmlTemplate, opts)`

-Renders a HTML template to a Response object.
+Renders an HTML template to a Response object.

 The template can access the following variables: